-What Is A Cognitive-Behavioral Therapy Program?
+What Is Cognitive Behavioral Therapy

 Cognitive-behavioral therapy has treated mental health and addiction disorders since the 1960s.
 It provides a way for people to address negativity during the recovery process.
 In cognitive-behavioral therapy for addiction, you will learn why these thoughts occur and how to turn them around.
 A key component of CBT is learning that your emotions and actions stem from illogical thought patterns.
 They are not rational thoughts.
 Your thoughts stem from past experiences or your current environment.
 When you act on these irrational feelings, you further damage your recovery process.

 A CBT program will help you re-train your brain to react in a more healthy way to different situations, and therefore will help you on your recovery journey.

 These negative thoughts and feelings are a normal part of the recovery and addiction treatment therapy process.
 Therapists call them automatic thoughts because they seem to pop into your head automatically.
 Automatic thoughts come from natural impulses stemming from previous experiences.
 Automatic thoughts are not grounded in the here and now.
 Often, when a person has these automatic thoughts, they try to stop them by self-medicating with drugs or alcohol, which only makes matters worse.
 Cognitive Behavioral Therapy can help you learn new, healthy ways of thinking and feeling by interrupting old modes of thought and behavior, allowing you to think clearly and with a greater level of awareness.

 In a residential treatment program in Ohio, you get the help you need to stop self-medication.
 This is because our staff and professionals are able to provide you with the support you need during recovery.

 The first step in cognitive-behavioral therapy is to learn how to recognize when these automatic thoughts are occurring.
 The goal is to catch yourself in these negative patterns.
 In doing so, you will then be able to make changes in your thought patterns to alter the outcome.
 With this type of treatment, you will work towards goals such as: